 You can find many great books from local book sellers for good prices ranging from $5 – $40.
 And, if you’re looking to geek out with expert book collection advice, check out this nifty article from One Kings Lane.

-Some Halifax local small businesses to help grow your book collection are Elements by Drala, Agricola Street Books, Adjusting your Lifestyle, and PeopleCan Biz.
+Some Halifax local small businesses to help grow your book collection are Elements by Drala, Agricola Street Books, and Adjusting your Lifestyle.
 All of these options will give you ample choice to find that unique book, or books, to enhance your collection with interesting new summer reads.

 Start your summer time fun now!